schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 }
 ~~~

 And now sampling is relatively straightforward.
-[I already wrote a blog post about sampling the specular BRDF](https://schuttejoe.github.io/post/ggximportancesamplingpart2/) and sampling a cosine weighted hemisphere is sufficient for sampling the diffuse lobe.
+[I already wrote a blog post about sampling the specular BRDF](https://schuttejoe.github.io/post/ggximportancesamplingpart2/) and sampling a cosine weighted hemisphere is sufficient for sampling the diffuse BRDF.
 That leaves clearcoat for which Burley gave the equation for sampling the distribution of normals in the 2012 addendum:

 $$cos(\theta\_h) = \sqrt{\frac{1 - \xi\_2}{1 + (\alpha^2 - 1)\xi\_2}}$$